A LETTER FROM A RHODESIAN LAWYER

-On 11th November 1965 Rhodesia’s democratically elected government declared Rhodesia independent having felt that it could longer afford to deal with perfidious Albion.
+On 11th November 1965 Rhodesia’s democratically elected government declared Rhodesia independent having felt that it could no longer afford to deal with perfidious Albion.

-The letter set out below was written the next day by a Rhodesian lawyer and opposition candidate and was published by the Times of London.
+The letter set out below was written the next day by Mr. A.J.A.
+Peck, a Rhodesian lawyer and opposition candidate and was published by the Times of London.
 It gives just one example of how Britain conducted its affairs and is well worth a read; especially by those who look to Britain as a standard bearer of honour and decency.

 In the December 1962, General Election in Southern Rhodesia I stood as a United Federal Party candidate against the Rhodesian Front; and in the May 1965, General Election I was one of the three European candidates who stood as Independents, again opposing the Rhodesian Front.